toptica/toptica-co2sensor/Readme.md

 # Introduction
 We offer you a guide for making your own carbon-dioxide sensor unit to measure the percentage of carbon dioxide gas.
 Furthermore TOPTICA gives you the [necessary circuit board](https://www.toptica.com/index.php?id=564) for it – for free!
-Now You only need to buy the sensor and the Arduino.
+Now You only need to buy the sensor, a few cheap electronics parts, a cheap Multi-Function-Shield and the Arduino.
 With the help of the manual, a soldering iron and some skill you can now build your own CO2 sensor.

-Please note: The offer for the free circuit board is limited to one board per household and valid until our stock lasts.
-Distribution only to private households, not for resale, no warranty.
+**Please note:** This offer is limited to one board per order and valid until our stock lasts.
+Not for resale, no warranty, no legal claim for delivery.

 We wish you good luck with your work and are happy to receive a picture of your finished sensor with the permission to display it on our website [www.toptica.com](http://www.toptica.com/) and our social media platforms Facebook, twitter and LinkedIn.